 Conclusion

 Persistent moderate to heavy drinking and higher cumulative alcohol consumption burden might increase the risk of AF even in young adults.
-Meticulous screening of AF should be considered in young adults with a heavy drinking habit.
-Further study would be needed whether changing the drinking habit would reduce the risk of AF.
+Meticulous screening for AF should be considered in young adults with a heavy drinking habit.

 Conflict of interest